freenet/freenet-core/docs/src/components.md

 * Providing a user-friendly interface to access Freenet via a web browser
 * Host the user's [delegates](#delegates) and the private data they store
 * Host [contracts](#contracts) and their associated data on behalf of the network
-* Manage communication between contracts, delegates, and UI componets
+* Manage communication between contracts, delegates, and UI components

 The kernel is written in Rust and is designed to be small (hopefully less than 5 MB), efficient, and able to run on a wide range of devices like smartphones, desktop